 Reading documentation is slow.
 Writing it is slower.
 Maintaining it…doesn’t happen.
 This is another blog post of its own, but the summary is that we’ve invested heavily in removing as many manual processes as possible, from engineering to operations.
 We have set a goal in engineering that every new hire is completely setup and productive within a day.
 Productive means writing code that’ll ship to production.

 We’re getting closer, and a big part of that effort is automating everything about setting up an engineers’ development environment and being ready to push code to production on the first day.
 Automate everything you can.

 A version of this column also appeared in Information Week.

 Interested in engineering at Betterment?
 Betterment is an engineering-driven company that has developed the most-trusted online financial advisor based on the principles of optimization and efficiency.
-You can learn more about engineering jobs and our culture here.
+Learn more about engineering jobs and our culture.

 Determination of most trusted automated investment service reflects Betterment LLC’s distinction of having the most customers in the industry, made in reliance on customer counts, self-reported pursuant to SEC rules, across all online-only registered investment advisors.

 How would you like to get started?